AdamSultan107/beats-store-template/README.md

 - This is a template with placeholder data.
 Replace with your own kits and assets.
 - The Newsletter and Contact forms are styled but not fully implemented.
 - You must create your own Supabase project and replicate the required schema (`kits`, `cart_items`, `users`, etc.).
+- You must get your own API keys for Supabase, Stripe, and Resend.

 For implementation questions or style customizations, contact **aksultan05@gmail.com**